tythonco/tython-website/salesforce/permissions/_posts/2021-02-28-goodbye-profiles-hello-permission-sets.md

 Permission sets have been around for quite a while now (apparently since 2012!)
 Yet, I still see so many orgs managing all their permissions via profiles.
+I think one reason is because field-level security settings can be assigned to profiles as the field is created, which you cannot do with permission sets.
+Some may see this as a nice feature, but I've also seen it cause a lot of problems.
-There are two main reasons why I think this is a bad idea:
+There are two main reasons why I think managing permissions via profiles is a bad idea:
 1. Profiles have a tendency to mutate frequently
 2. Profiles have a one-to-many relationship with the User object